manish-garodia/manish-garodia/common/mg-library/procedures/compute-instance-custom-image/compute-instance-custom-image.md

 The users need not go through these detailed steps to set up their VM.
 Nor do they have access to the internal systems.
 The *terraform scripts* automate these steps and create an instance for the users from the custom image.
 The OCI team (Rene or Ashish) deploys the custom image to the marketplace as *private* because it is not available for public view.

-The OCI has **26 regions** which are associated with specific teams.
+The OCI has **26 regions** that are associated with specific teams.
  - An image existing in a tenancy is available only to that team.
 The teams from other regions in the OCI do not have access to that image.
  - But if an image is published to the OCI marketplace, then it is available to all (26) regions in the OCI.